NREL/reV/examples/pipeline_execution/README.md

 1. All pipeline modules must have the same output directory.
 2. Only one pipeline can be run per output directory.
-3. Each module run by the pipeline must have a unqiue job name.
+3. Each module run by the pipeline must have a unique job name.

 ## Failed Jobs